After leaving FGS, Colin obtained

-When Geoff was taken ill in 1994, he was told that his condition was
+When Geoff was taken ill in 1994, he was told that his condition was serious

-of recuperation.
+recuperation.
 Following this experience, Geoff retired to Honiton in

 Geoff's work has recently been recognised by the East Devon Special Needs Action Group, where Geoff worked with many youngsters.
 The Geoff Crawte Friendship Award has been established to recognise the contribution of those who carry out similar work helping others.

 Geoff married Carol in 1965 and they had two sons and a daughter.

 JACK GWILLIM, who has died aged 91, was a

 character actor who appeared in the